spacelift-io/user-documentation/docs/integrations/api.md

 SECRET_VALUE40ffc46887297384892384789239

-Please add this snippet to your .terraformrc file if you want to use this API key to access Spacelift-hosted Terraform modules outside of Spacelift:
+Please add this snippet to your .terraformrc file if you want to use this API key to access Spacelift-hosted OpenTofu/Terraform modules outside of Spacelift:

 credentials "spacelift.io" {
   token = "TOKEN_VALUEQwZmZjNDY4ODdiMjI2ZWE4NDhjMWQwNWZiMWE5MGU4NWMwZTFlY2Q4NDAxMGI2ZjA2NzkwMmI1YmVlMWNmMGE"